By Jim Lyles

 After one such trip up the ladder, she looked down into the water and saw something that would haunt her dreams for years to come.
 She saw a face deep down in the water, looking up beseechingly, with unblinking eyes staring up at the unattainable air far above.

 This happened about 30 years ago.
-Jill perhaps now has children of her own.
+Perhaps Jill now has children of her own.
 Maybe as I type this, she’s tucking them into bed and planning her day tomorrow.
 If so, she only has that tomorrow because long ago, a 10-year-old Beth had the courage to jump into deep water and pull her out.

-I’m proud to be able to call Beth “sister”.
+I’m proud to call Beth my sister.

 Available in The Best of HeroicStories, Volume 1.